 She was acquired in the 90’s, along with a male chimp called Tom, by her former owner who obtained them legally through an intermediary who bought them from a circus when they were about 10 years old because they were no longer needed.
 We know nothing of her life in the circus, only that the correct papers existed.
 (Our laws still allow private collectors, circuses and trainers that rent to television programs to keep potentially dangerous, extremely social and intelligent animals in danger of extinction such as chimpanzees).

-Once acquired by her previous owner, she lived for 20 years in a cage that he built in his garden, in a village near Girona.
-She lived with another female chimp called Coco, and sometimes with Tom who was not always with them because there were times when he would attack them out of frustration or boredom.
-Her former owner is one of the few exemplary cases because despite having permission to legally have these animals in cages in the garden of his house, following many meetings with wildlife experts from FAADA and MONA, he agreed to allow the 3 chimps to move to MONA.
-As well as considering their improved welfare he also promised to help us financially with the lifetime care of Bea, Coco and Tom.
+Bea was acquired by her previous owner for his private collection and lived for 20 years in a cage in a village near Girona.
+She lived in her garden cage with Coco, another female chimp.
+Occasionally Tom could not always join them because he would attack Bea and Coco out of frustration or boredom.
+After many meetings with wildlife experts from FAADA and MONA, Bea’s owner agreed to allow the 3 chimps to move to MONA.
+Furthermore, he promised to financially help with the care of Bea, Coco, and Tom for their lifetimes.

 - She does not like cooked potato or meat but really likes lettuce and all fruit.